nbeversl/urtext_docs/README.md

 Dynamic definitions contain instructions for dynamically building nodes from the contents of other nodes.
 Dynamic content remains up to date with its source content at all times.
 Dynamic definitions contain instructions for dynamically building nodes from the contents of other nodes.
 They can be written anywhere; it is not necessary to store the definition in the same file to which it refers.
 (Note that they cannot, however, be stored in the node they target, since they would overwrite themselves.)

-The complete parameters and syntax are here : [Dynamic Definitions](#dynamic-definitions)
+The complete parameters and syntax are here : [Dynamic Definitions Quick-Reference](#dynamic-definitions-quick-reference)

 This section illustrates more generally the use and purpose of dynamic nodes, with examples.